Slack 22.06.25

 What’s new

-- As of this update, we’ve removed 3D Touch functionality from a few places inside the app – channel names and DMs – where, let’s be honest, it simply wasn’t doing what it should do.
+- As of this update, we've removed 3D Touch functionality from a couple of places inside the app — channel names and DMs — where, frankly, it was simply not doing what it should.

-3D Touch still works on the icon on the home screen and when quick-replying to a notification, as it’s perfectly up to scratch there.
-(N.B.
-“Scratch” is not a valid gesture, please don’t go scratching your device on our account.)
+3D touch works still on the icon on home screen, and when quick-replying to a notification as there, it's perfectly up to scratch.
+(NB: "Scratch" is not a valid touch, please do not scratch your device on our behest.)

 Bug fixes

-- Fixed: Where two channels or users had the same name, they’ll no longer randomly switch places with each other in the channel/DM list.
+- Fixed: Where two channels or users had the same name, they will no longer erratically switch places with each other in the channel/DM list.

-- Fixed: Opening a thread containing a message with a link that contained certain characters made everything crash.
-And yes, seeing as you asked, that one was satisfying to hunt down.
+- Fixed: Opening a thread that contained a message with a link that contained certain characters… led to a crash.
+And yes, since you ask; that one was satisfying to sniff out.
 And to fix.

 Slack 19.07.10